Commercial Auto Insurance Cost: Ranges + Calculator

 What's the difference between for-hire and not-for-hire? +

 For-hire = transporting goods or passengers for revenue (taxi, livery, trucking, delivery, freight).
 Not-for-hire = business owns vehicles for operations but doesn't monetize transport itself (contractor work truck, business sedan, parts-delivery van for an auto shop).
-Progressive Commercial 2024 data: for-hire transport averages $954/month vs contractor (not-for-hire) at $272/month — 3.5x spread.
+Industry-typical 2024: for-hire transport averages ~$954/month vs contractor (not-for-hire) at ~$272/month — 3.5x spread.
 Mis-declaring as not-for-hire when you're actually for-hire voids coverage on claims that match for-hire activity.
-Progressive Commercial.
+FMCSA — for-hire vs private carrier classification.

 What's the DOT framework + when does MCS-90 apply? +

 Vehicles over 10,001 lbs GVWR operating across state lines fall under FMCSA federal requirements.
 Required compliance: USDOT number registration, MCS-90 endorsement (mandatory for interstate cargo), specific minimum liability limits ($750K-$5M depending on cargo).
 Below 10,001 lbs OR intrastate-only = standard Commercial Auto market without DOT framework.
 MCS-90 itself is a federal endorsement that obligates the insurer to pay public liability claims even if the underlying policy denied coverage — a public-protection mechanism, not a substitute for proper Commercial Auto.
-MCS-90 glossary.
+III commercial-truck-insurance benchmark Requirements (49 CFR Part 387).

 Does my Commercial Auto cover employees driving their personal cars? +

 Generally no — that's what Hired & Non-Owned Auto (HNOA) is for.
 Commercial Auto covers vehicles your business OWNS or LEASES.
 HNOA covers your operation's liability when employees use their own vehicles for work errands.
 Common gap: businesses with employees doing pickups/deliveries/errands in personal cars often assume Commercial Auto covers them — it doesn't.
 HNOA typically costs $300-$1,000/year and fills the gap.
-Insureon.
+IRMI — HNOA glossary.

 Why is my Commercial Auto rate so high compared to personal auto? +

 Commercial Auto carries materially higher exposure than personal auto: more miles driven, more drivers, more hazardous loads (in some cases), more time on the road during business hours (peak traffic), more uninsured-motorist exposure for cargo theft.
 Carriers price these factors into Commercial Auto rates.
 Even an identical vehicle costs more to insure commercially than personally.
 Don't try to insure a business vehicle on a personal auto policy — claims that come in as obviously commercial use get denied.
-Insureon: Commercial vs Personal Auto.
+IRMI — Commercial vs Personal Auto glossary.

 Does my state affect Commercial Auto cost? +

 Significantly.
 NY, CA, NJ, FL price 20-50% above Midwest/Southern peers due to higher tort exposure + uninsured-motorist rates + claims frequency.
 Each vehicle is rated on its primary garaging address.
 Multi-state operations should verify each vehicle's declared garaging matches actual primary parking location.
-Insureon.
+III Commercial Lines facts.

 How can I lower my Commercial Auto premium? +